FrauZj/SanabiLauncher/Readme.md

     - - When the HWId spoofing patch is enabled and active, the randomly generated HWId uses this seed to stay the same if the seed is the same.
       - Also used for spoofing of the launcher fingerprint; the unique header which the launcher sends in every HTTP request, that can be used as a vector of detection.
   - Options to disable aforementioned launcher fingerprint

+Info for mod development:
+- Entrypoint
+- - You must have a static class with no namespace in your main assembly.
+This is your entry-point class.
+  - The entry class must have one of the following names, otherwise it won't be recognised:
+  - - PatchEntry
+    - ModEntry
+    - MarseyEntry
+  - The loader recognises two different optional main entry-point methods on the entry class:
+  - - 1.
+Static method named `Entry` that takes a parameter of type `Dictionary<string, Assembly>`; this dictionary will be populated with every loaded game-assembly known by the launcher thus far, with the string being the assembly's name.
+This will normally include:
+    - - - Content.Client
+        - Content.Shared
+        - Robust.Client
+        - Robust.Shared
+    - 2. Static method named `Entry` that takes no parameters
+  - The loader recognises one more optional method, that being a static method named `AfterEntitySystemsLoaded` on the entry class that takes no parameters.
+This method is called immediately after every one of the game's `EntitySystem`s have finished loading.
+This is necessary as you can't resolve any entity systems before this point, otherwise an exception is thrown.
+- The mod assembly is loaded like any other game assembly.